lhm2003/Hanming-Li.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2022.6*  The 8th China International College Students’ “Internet+” Innovation and Entrepreneurship Competition **Second prize** in the Northwestern Polytechnical University preliminary round.
 - *2022.10* Northwestern Polytechnical University **Second Scholarship**.
 - *2022.12* National Collegiate Mathematics Competition **Third prize** in the preliminary round.
 (Top 35%)
 - *2023.4*  2023 Mathematical Contest In Modeling and Interdisciplinary Contest In Modeling **Successfully Participated**.